Why Drinking Too Much Coffee is More Dangerous For Women Than Men

 The Beet: So is coffee actually good for us?

 Dr. Molly Maloof: Coffee is good for some of us.
 It depends on the individual. it's one of the top sources of antioxidants in the American diet.
 Women, in particular, have to be more careful with the amount of coffee they drink than men do because we have so much estrogen in the body.
-Because estrogen and caffeine compete for a faster metabolism, if we drink too much coffee we can have too much estrogen, and too much toxic estrogen can result in estrogen-sensitive cancers, give us raging PMS, PMDD, and more.
+Because estrogen and caffeine compete for a faster metabolism, if we drink too much coffee we can have too much estrogen, and too much toxic estrogen can result in estrogen-sensitive cancers, giving us raging PMS, PMDD, and more.

 Maloof experienced all of these symptoms and says she gave up coffee to shift her hormones and said she instantly felt better.
 "I've been told for years that we shouldn't drink much coffee as women, and now I finally get it.
 If you're pregnant or trying to get pregnant, I highly recommend drinking as little coffee as possible because we are learning more and more about the risk of caffeine in early pregnancy loss and fertility."
-This study backs her up.

 "Every cup of coffee is like watching a scary movie.
 When you see something scary, your cortisol levels rise, and that stresses out the body.
 It's antithetical to being in a place where your body can relax into the idea of having children. a stressed body is going to have a hard time getting pregnant."

 The Beet: How much caffeine does coffee have?